 Focusing on external things means we give our power away – as in the end, the only thing we have (some) control over is our own life.

-Savasana helps us get in touch with the “mine”field and put it into perspective.
+Savasana helps us get in touch with the “mine” field and put it into perspective.
 It helps us focus on what we are able to genuinely control in our lives and to be grateful for what we have.

 Connection with a spiritual source

-Yoga is not a religion but a life philosophy which, at its highest level, aims to connect us with a spiritual source – whatever that might mean for us.
+Yoga is not a religion but a life philosophy that, at its highest level, aims to connect us with a spiritual source – whatever that might mean for us.
 Savasana and meditation are critical in this context, as laid out the in eight limbs of Yoga.

 Savasana Script – Step By Step